appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

         </div> <hr/>
         <div class="containerDescription">

-* A powerful and versatile data structure.
 * Create, manipulate, and work with JS Objects to build powerful and dynamic applications.
-* A wide range of debugging tools like `console.log()` and `debugger` statements to identify and fix errors in your code.
 For more information, see
 <a href="/core-concepts/writing-code/javascript-editor-beta">
         <strong >JS Objects </strong></a>